mika-f/nextpida/packages/nextpida/README.md

   - If it is not replaced and remains `any`, no type definitions is generated for the request body
 - Request **additional** query params type must be replaced in `query: Partial<{ [key: string]: string | string[]; }>` of `NextApiRequest`
   - If it is not replaced and remains `Partial<{ [key: string]: string | string[]; }>`, no **additional** type definitions is generated for the request query params

-You can use official provided type definitions via `@natsuneko-laboratory/nextpida-handler-types`.

 ## Import Types